 By working with you and the Criminal Injuries Compensation Authority, our team along with specialist criminal injury specialist solicitors can assist you to achieve an appropriate criminal injuries compensation award for your losses.

 If you, a friend or family member has suffered the trauma of being a blameless victim of violent crime, you could be entitled to compensation from the Government’s Criminal Injuries Compensation Authority (CICA).

-Compensation ranges from £1,000 to £500,000, depending on the severity of your injuries, and our dedicated team who will fight to secure you the compensation you are entitled to.
+Compensation ranges from £1,000 to £500,000, depending on the severity of your injuries.
+Our team will assist you to check your eligibility to make a CICA claim and to gain access to the compensation you may be entitled to.

 In accordance with the Criminal Injuries Compensation Scheme 2012, the CICA determine a victim’s eligibility by following a set of criteria, with minimum conditions which must be met before an innocent victim of crime can apply for compensation.

-We help individuals to make their claim through the above scheme and offer a No win No fee service that provides you with the expert advice you need and a professional service.
+We help individuals to make their claim through the above scheme and the solicitors that we work with offer a *No win No fee service that provides you with the expert advice you may need and a professional service.

-If you prefer to speak about the crime you were a victim of in the comfort of your own home, or with relatives supporting you, we are more than happy to come to you.
+If you prefer to speak about the crime you were a victim of in the comfort of your own home, or with relatives supporting you, this can be arranged on occasion subject to the solicitors agreeing this directly with you.